top of page

 Have you ever tried to force yourself into change?

-when it doesn’t feel safe, change won’t hold.
+And when it doesn’t feel safe enough, change can’t take root.

 Safety isn’t pretending everything is fine.